Plastic Tubing

 Polycarbonate

 Polycarbonate tubing offers a strong, lightweight solution that balances transparency and durability.
-It is commonly used in industrial and medical applications due to its flame and impact resistance, with customizable thickness options available.
+It is commonly used in industrial and medical applications due to its flame and impact resistance, with customizable thickness options available for protective, structural, or visual tubing applications.

 Polyethylene